-- 133. In KAH 2 and KAH 3 we support the MFish-proposed TACC reductions.
-This will help rebuild stocks, reduce the potential targeting of kahawai by purse seine method, but still allow enough TACC to cover unavoidable bycatch. - 134.
-The proposed 30t reduction of the TACC in Kahawai 1 is less than the current variation in annual catch.
+- 112. In KAH 2 and KAH 3 we support the MFish-proposed TACC reductions.
+This will help rebuild stocks, reduce the potential targeting of kahawai by purse seine method, but still allow enough TACC to cover unavoidable bycatch. - 113.
+The proposed 30t reduction of the TACC in Kahawai 1 is less that the current variation in annual catch.
 To claim that a reduction in TAC from 2220 t to 2190 t (less than 1.4%) will result in an increase in stock size to 60% of virgin biomass is not plausible.
-Neither is it acceptable that non-commercial fishers are expected to wait 18 years for this 'rebuild' to occur. - 135.
-Since kahawai were introduced to the quota management system in 2004 reported commercial landings in KAH1 have been 90 t per year under caught (range 29 t to 172 t) (Figure 3). - 136.
-A 30 t per year reduction in TACC for Kahawai 1 will have no effect on current landings.
-The only justification for selecting such a timid option is that the model predictions say that is all that is required. - 137.
-The joint submitters strongly urge the Minister and the Ministry to take such assertions (that no change in actual catch will significantly increase the biomass) as further evidence the model is fatally flawed and has to be discarded.
+Neither is it acceptable that non-commercial fishers are expected to wait 18 years for this 'rebuild' to occur. - 114.
+Since kahawai were introduced to the quota management system in 2004 reported commercial landings in KAH1 have been 90 t per year under caught (range 29 t to 172 t) (Figure 5). - 115.
+A 30 t per year reduction in TACC for Kahawai 1 will have no effect on current fishing practice.
+The only justification for selecting such a timid option is that the model predictions say that is all that is required. - 116.
+The joint submitters strongly urge the Minister and the Ministry to take such assertions as further evidence the model is fatally flawed and has to be discarded.
 It cannot be considered the best available information as prescribed by the Fisheries Act 1996.

-Figure 3: Commercial landings of kahawai in KAH1 and the total allowable commercial catch (TACC) since 2001.
+Figure 5.
+Commercial landings of kahawai in KAH1 and the total allowable commercial catch (TACC) since 2001.
 TACC under caught by 90 t average 2004-05 to 2008-09.

-138. Under current management the TACC is the most effective regulatory instrument to allocate the available catch between the commercial fishing sector and the non-commercial fishing sector.
+117. Under current management the TACC is the most effective regulatory instrument to allocate the available catch between the commercial fishing sector and the non-commercial fishing sector.
 We do not believe that setting the TACC at levels higher than recreational allowances will achieve the goals of restoring abundance in the Hauraki Gulf and maximising value to all New Zealanders.

-- 139. Therefore we recommend for KAH 1 the Minister: - ⇒ Set a TAC of 2000 tonnes to make a difference to the availability of kahawai in all areas of KAH 1; - ⇒ make an allowance of 200 tonnes for customary interests; - ⇒ make an allowance of 1200 tonnes for recreational interests; - ⇒ allow 25 tonnes for other mortality; and - ⇒ set the KAH 1 TACC at bycatch levels and allocate 575 tonnes to commercial interests. - 140.
-There has been little targeting of kahawai in KAH8.
-The current TACC is set to cover the long-term bycatch level and should remain at 520 tonnes.
+118. Therefore we recommend for KAH 1 the Minister set:

+- ⇒ a TAC of 2000 t to make a difference to the availability of kahawai in all areas of KAH - ⇒ make an allowance of 200t and 1200t for customary and recreational interests respectively; - ⇒ allow 25 tonne for other mortality; and ⇒ set the KAH 1 TACC at bycatch levels10 and allocate 575 tonnes to commercial interests.